redien/reuse-lang/README.md

   - Pro: A match expression can work just as well as a let expression
   - Con: Might encourage breaking up functions that would be better understood as just one

-**Minimal and extended**

-Reuse has a minimal subset making it trivial to write a translator for a new language.

-The extended language gives us more convenience and compiles down to the minimal subset.

 ## Development

 Use the prepared docker image to launch a bash shell with the necessary tools: